Job Search Strategies 2026: 8-Week Plan, Resume, LinkedIn & Follow-Ups

 Build your foundation, work multiple channels, leverage AI to work smarter, and protect your mental health along the way.
 The right opportunity is out there.
 Your job is to make sure it can find you.

-Never lose track of an application: OphyAI’s Application Tracker keeps all your job applications organized in one dashboard — completely free, unlimited use.
+Never lose track of an application: OphyAI’s Application Tracker keeps your job applications, contacts, follow-ups, and next steps organized in one dashboard.

 Start today.